MIR-MU/document-maps/example_soft_cosine_measure/README.md

-This directory produces a JSON document with interpretable search results of [the Soft Cosine Measure (SCM) math information retrieval system at ARQMath 2020][paper].
+This directory contains a JSON document with interpretable search results of [the Soft Cosine Measure (SCM) math information retrieval system at ARQMath 2020][paper].

  [paper]: http://ceur-ws.org/Vol-2696/paper_235.pdf#page=10

-# Producing the JSON document
+# Reproducing the JSON document

+If you would like to reproduce the JSON document, follow the steps in this section. *This will require a lot of time and storage space and it is not recommended for most users.*

 To install the required packages, use Python 3 and execute the following commands in this directory: